google/zetasql/docs/json_functions.md

     JSON '9.8'
     ```

-    If the JSON value is not a number, an error is produced.
+    If the JSON value isn't a number, an error is produced.
 If the expression
     is a SQL `NULL`, the function returns SQL `NULL`.
 +   `wide_number_mode`: A named argument with a `STRING` value.
 Defines what
-    happens with a number that cannot be represented as a
+    happens with a number that can't be represented as a
     `FLOAT` without loss of precision.
 This argument accepts
     one of the two case-sensitive values:

-    +   `exact`: The function fails if the result cannot be represented as a
+    +   `exact`: The function fails if the result can't be represented as a
         `FLOAT` without loss of precision.
     +   `round` (default): The numeric value stored in JSON will be rounded to
         `FLOAT`.
-If such rounding is not possible, the function
+If such rounding isn't possible, the function
         fails.

 **Return type**